9 Reasons Why Your Snake Plant Isn’t Making Pups

 • Mistake: Treating a tolerant snake plant as indestructible.
 Fix: Track light and pot fit for one season.

 • Mistake: Overwatering after repot.
-Fix: Use pot weight and a 9–13 day summer target.
+Fix: Water only after full dry-down; use pot weight as your “truth.”

 • Mistake: Skipping flushes.
 Fix: Rinse salts every third watering.

 • Mistake: Cold window ledge.
-Fix: Move 12–18 inches from glass in winter.
+Fix: Move away from glass; snake plants tolerate ~50°F but slow down when cool.

 • Mistake: Expecting pups in winter.
 Fix: Push March–September.